What is botulinum toxin for facial wrinkles?

 For most people, these injections help wrinkles go away.
 But for some people, wrinkles may look just the same.
 Talk with your doctor about what to expect from botulinum toxin injections.
-He or she can tell you about other wrinkle-reduction options if injections do not work for you.
+They can tell you about other wrinkle-reduction options if injections do not work for you.

 Who can get botulinum toxin injections?